 Reminder… I’m making a double batch in these photos…. so if you do a single batch, it won’t look as “big”.

 Step 1: Dump your marshmallows into a large bowl.
-I’m using the largest Tupperware Impressions bowl (32 cup, 7.5L) to melt my marshmallow because of the double batch!
+I’m using a super large 32-cup bowl to melt my marshmallow because of the double batch!

 Step 2: Pour about 1/4 cup of water over the marshmallows and microwave for 1 minute.
 The marshmallows will be melted some, but not completely (see the second picture).